MoonPoet/xaprb-src/content/blog/2007/how-to-make-mysql-replication-reliable.md

 ---
 MySQL statement-based replication is widely discussed, but I haven't seen much about how to design a replication setup for low downtime and easy administration.
 Statement-based replication has inherent shortcomings experienced MySQL users know to avoid, but rarely write about.
 This article explains how to avoid problems, help your replicas stay in sync with the master, and recover from disasters more quickly.

 By the way, I'm fairly new to MySQL replication.
 Less than two months ago I was asking many of you for advice.
 I've had to come up to speed on it pretty quickly.
-So, if I miss something or get something wrong, please leave comments and help me out.
+So, if I miss something or get something wrong, please help me out.

 ### Context